-Austin Triggs, Chairman
+Austin Triggs, Chairman and CEO

 Austin Triggs is President and co-founder of Diabetes Care Group, Inc. Previously, he served as Senior Vice President and Chief Development Officer of Renal Care Group (RCG), Inc., which provided dialysis services to patients with chronic kidney failure.
 At Renal Care Group, he was primarily responsible for procuring dialysis programs and developing joint ventures with physicians, hospitals and university medical centers, as well as mergers and acquisitions.
 Following RCG, he worked as a strategic advisor to B. Braun Melsungen, academic medical centers, and private equity funds.